kmarkley/Indigo-State-Tree-Actions/README.md

 ### Defining Namespaces

 Use the plugin's menu items to add or remove namespaces.
 Removed namespaces will not delete anything, but will cause existing actions to fail validation and write errors to the log.
+Additionally, is a namespace is removed and then re-added, the plugin will not remember the prior state or contexts.

 ### Actions